greg-raven/Uncommon-Sense/_posts/2023-04-07-freedom-is-not-a-gift.md

 ---
-title: 'Freedom is not a gift'
+title: "Freedom is not a gift"
 layout: post
 categories:
 - liberty